 Paisley first spotted his now-wife in the movie Father of the Bride, which he saw with his then-girlfriend.
-When Father of the Bride Part II came out, Paisley had broken up with that girlfriend, who had left him for his best friend, and went to see the movie alone, where he became mesmerized by Williams.
+By the time Father of the Bride Part II came out, Paisley had broken up with that girlfriend -- in fact, she left him for his best friend! -- and went to see the movie alone, where he became mesmerized by Williams.

 "I thought, 'She seems like a great girl — smart and funny and all those things that are so hard to find,'" Paisley recalls to Good Housekeeping.

-Fast forward five years, to when Paisley was working on his sophomore Part II album.
-The title track references his thoughts while watching Father of the Bride Part II and his ex-girlfriend, so when he was casting for the video for his single “I’m Gonna Miss Her (The Fishin’ Song),” he immediately thought of Williams.
+Fast forward five years, to when Paisley was working on his sophomore album, Part II.
+The record's title track references his ex-girlfriend and his thoughts while watching Father of the Bride Part II, so when he was casting for the video for his single "I'm Gonna Miss Her (The Fishin' Song)," Paisley immediately thought of Williams.

 "It felt natural to ask her to be in it," he says.
 "Even though I didn't know if she was married, divorced or just out of rehab."

-The couple now resides in Nashville and has two boys: Huck, who was born in 2007, and Jasper, who was born in 2009.
-And although they’re two successful, and very public, people, the happy couple has found a way to make their relationship work.
+Paisley and Williams now reside in Nashville and have two boys: Huck, who was born in 2007, and Jasper, who was born in 2009.
+And although they're two successful, and very public, people, the happy couple has found a way to make their relationship work.